 |TITLE:||OSHA First Responder Operations Training (FRO)|

-|TIME TO COMPLETE:||Approximately 8 hours|
+|DURATION:||Approximately 8 hours|

 |CONTINUING EDUCATION:||0.8 CEUs, 8 contact hours|

 As first responders, hazardous material technicians take an aggressive role as they patch, plug or otherwise halt the spread of a hazardous substance.
 These technicians must have at least 24 hours of training, and this eight-hour course is not enough to warrant you to stop a release but can count towards continuing education.

 This eight-hour OSHA training course is designed to give first responders the information they need to safely prevent the spread of hazardous materials, select the correct equipment for the job and describe the importance of an effective release response.